KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2026/06/03

+- Fixes an issue where, under specific conditions, some "Nameless Wispae" in the scene "Inkford Hermitage" would be incorrectly displayed after they had already been collected.

 ■2026/06/02

 - Fixes an issue where, under certain conditions, images within specific "Furbobocom" Arcadia Alert sections would display incorrectly.